smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ![real_a3_w6](real_a3_w6.png)

 In order to determine the state of the pinhole without having to run the simulation again, the logic behind it is the use of a theoretical stress concentration factor K(t) of approximately 2.16 from Peterson's Charts and Machinery's Handbook to consider the geometric discontinuity.
-In order to calculate the peak localized stress due to the pin hole, you would multiply the theoretical stress concentration factor (K(t)) by the FEA allowable stress (20.42 ksi), and the result would be 61.26 ksi.
+In order to calculate the peak localized stress due to the pin hole, you would multiply the theoretical stress concentration factor (K(t)) by the FEA allowable stress (20.42 ksi), and the result would be 44.11 ksi.

-Comparing the peak stress to the 40.0 ksi yield strength of the aluminum would indicate that the local safety factor would become 0.65.
+Comparing the peak stress to the 40.0 ksi yield strength of the aluminum would indicate that the local safety factor would become 0.91.
 This new safety factor shows that the bar would deform permanently and would fail at the pinhole.

 This analysis proved the significance of discontinuities in mechanical design.
 From the initial allowable stress, there is an increase in local stress as a result of the stress concentration caused by the hole.

 ## Lessons Learned/Mistakes

 Lessons learned from this project are how to automate a dynamic/parametric 3D CAD model by connecting geometric dimensions with the direct tension elongation equations from Machinery's Handbook using SolidWorks Equation Manager.
-It has been shown that, although a very optimized geometry provides a realistic engineering base case (FOS=2), it also decreases the structural volume of the design and makes the material highly susceptible to yield failure when geometric discontinuities such as pinholes exist.
+It shows that although a very optimized geometry provides a realistic engineering base case (FOS=2), it also decreases the structural volume of the design and makes the material highly susceptible to yield failure when geometric discontinuities such as pinholes exist.

 ### Mistakes